t04glovern/gst-tacotron/README.md

     The following are supported out of the box:
     * [LJ Speech](https://keithito.com/LJ-Speech-Dataset/) (Public Domain)
     * [Blizzard 2013](http://www.cstr.ed.ac.uk/projects/blizzard/2013/lessac_blizzard2013/) (Creative Commons Attribution Share-Alike)

-    You can use other datasets if you convert them to the right format.
-See [TRAINING_DATA.md](TRAINING_DATA.md) for more info.

 2. **Unpack the dataset into `database`**